ChristianMarzahl/CarND-Vehicle-Detection/writeup_template.md

         return hist_features
 ```

-In the following some example images with the corresponding hog features visualized.
-With the parameter orient = 9
+In the following table I visualized some example images with the corresponding hog features.
+The parameters are: orient = 9
 pix_per_cell = 8 cell_per_block = 2.

 | Non Car Images        | Car Images           |